cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpexpand.md

 # gpexpand

-Expands an existing Greenplum Database across new hosts in the system.
+Expands an existing Cloudberry Database across new hosts in the system.

 ## Synopsis